-THIS is a Megalodon.
+The second game mode, which was only recently added, is called Megalodon Hunt.
+For reference THIS is a Megalodon.
 In this mode five divers face off against the Megalodon with the player who lands the killing blow getting to become the Megalodon in the following round.
 Divers start with DPVs and scramble to collect gold.
 The gold automatically improves their weapons along a set progression while the Megalodon just tries to devour divers.
 Points are awarded individually for the quantity of gold pick-ups and kills; the first player to reach 15,000 points wins the match.
 I was not particularly impressed with this game mode but more options and variation is never a bad thing.

 Maps are well-crafted and provide an excellent sense of both tension and atmosphere.
 The quiet deep is disturbed only by the occasional burst of air bubbles released by a scuba tank, rapidly increasing heartbeats warning divers sharks are near, and the comforting pings of a sonar buoy.
 Overall I felt the game itself is well balanced in terms of items and abilities, but that team matchmaking was less so.
 While I would love to see an even more expansive map list, there already is a surprising amount of replay ability in Depth.
 Due to the unlockable weapons, evolution options, various achievements, and monthly as well as all-time leader boards, I can see myself diving beneath the waves for hours yet to come.